DoormatIka/koisee/README.md

 koisee wants to:

 - support gifs, videos and audio
+- use neural networks for more accurate matching
 - becoming faster and less memory intensive
 - learn how to use profilers and flamegraphs for the above...
 - have CI/CD and automated testing..